-First services and boundaries are defined, then guidelines for the sections corresponding to the sections in the main guidelines of the Technology Data Catalogues are given.
-These sections are both general assumptions and qualitative parts and quantitative parts of the catalogue.
+First, services and boundaries are defined, then guidelines for the sections corresponding to the sections in the main guidelines of the Technology Data Catalogues are given.
+These sections include general assumptions and both qualitative and quantitative parts of the catalogue.
 Templates for the data sheets are included in annexes.